 We have radiator caps with brass pin and lever or a nylon pin and lever.
 These safety lever caps are suitable for performance and mining applications to prevent scalding and burns when the cap is removed.

-Our Heavy Duty Specialist stores stock mine safe caps and adaptors required on most Australian mine sites to prevent scalding injuries.
+Our Heavy Duty Cooling stores stock mine safe caps and adaptors required on most Australian mine sites to prevent scalding injuries.

 Got any questions about our heating and cooling services?

 Ask us, and we'll get back to you soon.